MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/using-the-proxy-for-the-first-time.md

 ### [macOS](#tab/macos)

 1. **Make files executables**.
 Open the `m365-developer-proxy` installation folder in a terminal.
 Execute `chmod -x m365proxy` and then `chmod -x libe_sqlite3.dylib`
 1. **Trust the application**. macOS includes a security technology called [Gatekeeper](https://support.apple.com/en-gb/guide/security/sec5599b66df/web), which is designed to help ensure that only trusted software runs on a user’s Mac.
 As the current release isn't signed by a verified developer, you need to trust it.
 Open the `m365-developer-proxy` installation folder in Finder.
 Press <kbd>Ctrl</kbd> and select the `m365proxy` executable.
 Choose `Open` from the menu, and then select `Open` in the dialog that appears.
 Enter your admin name and password to open the app.
-The proxy starts in a terminal window, keep this open.
+The proxy starts in a terminal window.
 1. **Accept incoming connections**.
 A warning shows.
 Select `Allow` to confirm.
 1. **Trust the certificate**.
 The proxy installs a certificate called `Titanium Root Certificate Authority`.
 Open `Keychain Access`.
 Enter `Titanium Root Certificate Authority` in the search box.
 Open the certificate shown by double clicking it.
 Expand the `Trust` section.
 Change the `When using this certificate:` dropdown to `Always Trust`.
 Close the certificate window and confirm changes.
 Enter your admin name and password to confirm your settings.
 1. **Configure your network device**.
 Open `Network` settings.
 Select the device to configure and select the `Advanced...` button.
 Go to the `Proxies` tab.
 Check `Secure Web Proxy (HTTPS)` in the list of configurable proxies.
 Enter `0.0.0.0`:`8000` in the `Secure Web Proxy Server` field.
 Select `OK` and then `Apply` to confirm the changes.